boher/Weatherbooth/README.md

 ## Lets run the application on your local machine
 ### Assumptions:
 - Python3 is installed and added to path in environment variables
-- VS code installation preferred.
+- VS code installation preferred
+- Windows operating system

 ### Steps to perform:
 Step-1: Clone the repository (main branch)